acdh-oeaw/apis-core-rdf/docs/source/configuration.md

 Sets the base URI your instance should use.
 This is important as APIS uses mainly URIs instead of IDs.
 This setting is used to generate the canonical URI of an entity.
-It is included in the serializations of entities (eg the JSON returned by the API) and therefore should be set to the URL your production app is running on.
+It is included in the serializations of entities (for example the JSON returned by the API) and therefore should be set to the URL your production app is running on.

 ## APIS_NEXT_PREV